jhkgeneral/CyberSecurity_Consultant/README.md

 - **Section 2:** Description of the Topology
 - **Section 3:** Access Policies
 - **Section 4:** ELK Stack Configuration
-  - Beats in Use
-  - Machines Being Monitored
 - **Section 5:** Using Ansible Build & Playbooks

 ---